-In your junior year and fall of your senior year, start researching law schools on the Web and explore the Official Guide to U.S. Law Schools.
+In your junior year and fall of your senior year, start researching law schools online and explore the ABA Official Guide to U.S. Law Schools.
 When you are deciding which law schools to apply to, consider some of the following:

 Keep in mind that these are only some of the different factors that you can consider when choosing schools.
 Regardless, you will want to develop a list of about 10 law schools.
 When developing this list, you should be realistic about which schools you select and include some “safety schools,” but also be sure to include some reach schools too.

 Unless you attend a nationally recognized law school, where you attend school may ultimately decide where you end up practicing.
-Law firms generally like to hire students from local law schools and law schools, in turn, due to relationships fostered over many years, find it much easier to place students at local firms.
+Law firms generally like to hire students from local law schools, and law schools, in turn, find it much easier to place students at local firms, due to relationships fostered over many years.

 If at all possible, try to visit at least a few of the schools to which you are applying.
 Since you will be spending 3 years of your life there, as well as a considerable amount of money, you want to ensure that you'll be content with your decision.
 Consider if you want to live in a city or a small town, as well as if the law school is part of a university campus or simply a building located in a city's downtown core.